 How do you treat IBS?

 IBS is a chronic disorder, and there is no cure for IBS.
 Different approaches have been attempted as IBS therapy, all with limited success, especially long-term.
-Some antibiotics, such as rifaximin, have shown a modest improvement in certain participants.
+Some antibiotics have shown a modest improvement in certain participants.
 Certain diets can relieve some symptoms of some patients.
 The most well-known diet that is recommended by some physicians is a low FODMAP diet.
 However, even when it works, most patients find it challenging to maintain.
 Some providers have attempted to use fecal microbiota transplants (FMTs) to treat IBS, however, there is currently no scientific evidence for the effectiveness of FMT.
 Cognitive Behavioral Therapy (CBT) has been shown to be at least as effective as currently available gut-targeted therapies.
 CBT has shown efficacy on a percentage of the IBS patient population, so this avenue should be further developed and tested.

 Can probiotics help with IBS?

 While probiotics have shown efficacy towards IBS, as with the other therapies, they work in some patients, with uncertain long-term benefits.
 Again, the main reason for this is that the probiotics are chosen mostly based on a scientist’s opinion and anecdotes, or a manufacturer’s favorite product.
 While probiotics can restore the proper balance in the gut microbiome and relieve IBS symptoms in some patients, a data-driven approach has to be taken.
 That means that each IBS sufferer has to be given a very specific combination of strains, then fed a very specific diet that will ensure effective colonization of the strains and proper functional contribution to the gut microbiome health.

 Best foods to eat for IBS?